xescugc/rebost/doc/xescugc.md

 * Draining ???

 This status is saved (with other metadata) in disk, because if this node is restarted, then it needs to know what it was doing

+#### Draning

+The Draining status means that the server is going to be shootdown, so all the Objects must be replicated, and all the Nodes must be informed to remove the Draining Node from the list.
+If the object does not have any Object with replica, it can be shootdown saftly, because the other Nodes, once they remove the node from the KV of the Object, they will enter in replication.

 ### Comunication